 How to control eating habits is quite a challenge.
 Some of the following insights might support our efforts.
 These insights focus on the way we make everyday decisions.
 And more specifically, how we play tricks on ourselves.

-No matter how smart we are, to avoid these tricks is not easy.
+No matter how smart we are, avoiding these tricks is not easy.
 So we never have to be ashamed when we are fooled by our own arguments.
-It takes awareness, time and training to outmaneuver our tricky eating habits.
+It takes awareness, time, and training to outmaneuver our tricky eating habits.

 Table of contents

 When we eat food, which we perceive as healthy, we usually eat too much.
 We think healthy food is low on calories.
 Or we presume it burns more body fat.
 A symptom of these mistakes is how we assess portion size.

 The assessment of portion size comes with obvious risks.
 We have to correctly estimate the caloric value of the different portions.
 Research shows that we’re not good at making such estimates.

 As a result, we usually eat more calories.
 This happens because we tend to underestimate the calories of food portions.
 Try to make numerical estimates of the food you prepare or eat to avoid this error.
 It’s also important to be aware that we overestimate the number of calories we burn with exercise.

 Every gain comes with a loss